xfbs/tmux-rs/README.md

 and maybe when compiling with rust the rust implementation is prefered improve imsg and imsg buffer implemnentation

+something in client -> tty struct concrete opaque struct in struct causing field offset into adjacent struct be incorrect

 # TODO
 - review cmd_rotate_window.rs cmd_rotate_window_exec tailq_foreach calls